AlanRockefeller/inat.label.py/README.md

 python inat.label.py <observation_number_or_url> [<observation_number_or_url> ...] --rtf <filename.rtf>
 ```

 To print out a list of URL's of observations that are in California, use the `--find-ca` option.
 This was added to make it easy to add observations to the Mycomap CA Network project.
 I paste the list of URL's into the Bulk URL Opener Chrome extension and add each tab to the project.
-If there is an easier way I haven't found it yet.
+If there is an easier way, I haven't found it yet.

 ```
 python inat.label.py <observation_number_or_url> [<observation_number_or_url> ...] --find-ca